knative/docs/docs/getting-started/first-service.md

     spec:
       template:
         metadata:
-# This is the name of our new "Revision," see "?" box below for
+# This is the name of our new "Revision," see "?" box below for more details
           name: hello-world
         spec:
           containers: